Pawys/rock-paper-scissors-/README.md

-# rock-paper-scissors-
+# rock-paper-scissors
-Rock Paper Scissors project from theodinproject.com
+The Rock Paper Scissors project from theodinproject.com updated with an ui and some new functionality.